InterfaithCoding/frontend/css.md

 #####Identifying HTML elements
 We don't have to use the HTML elements as our selectors.
 Instead we can give our HTML elements an *id* or *class* property.

-An **id** is unique and can be assigned to only one HTML element, whereas many HTML elements can all have the same **class** property.
+An **id** is unique and can be assigned to only one HTML element, whereas many HTML elements can all have the same **class** property. **Classes** are useful if there are a group of elements that you want to apply the same styling rules to, for example all elements in the navigation bar of your website.

-For example, say we are writing a newspaper article with 3 different paragraphs in the main body of my article.
-I could give them each a unique id number but make sure that they are all in the 'main-body' class.
+In the code below, I am writing a newspaper article with 3 different paragraphs in the main body of my article.
+I want each paragraph to have similar styling, but there are several unique things that I want to apply to each paragraph.
+Therefore, I have given each paragraph a unique id, but have also declared that they are all the in main body of my article.

 ```
 <p id='paragraph1' class='main-body'>This is my first paragraph</p>